I’ve used Oliveda for three-plus years now. My skin still looks better than it did in year one.

 This is a great everyday moisturizer for younger or normal skin types.
 I haven’t personally tried it since it’s not the best match for my skin type, but it looks like a solid option if you’re not super dry.

-The texture is weird and it takes some getting used to how it’s applied and massaged in, but now I love it (check out my review of Oliveda F74 here).
+The texture is weird and it takes some getting used to how it’s applied and massaged in, but now I love it.
+For details, read my Oliveda F74 review.
 This is one of Oliveda’s more hydrating moisturizers.
 It reduces redness and helps balance the skin.
 Just use a very small amount of this – a little goes a long way.
 I’ve tried UBeauty’s Super Hydrator and Irene Forte’s Hibiscus Night Cream, both of which cost way more, and still prefer F74.

 I bought this once and still went back to my favorite eye cream, the OneSkin Topical Eye Supplement.
 I didn’t dislike the F60 but it didn’t wow me in hydration, texture or results.
 This eye cream is designed to help boost your collagen and decrease under-eye shadows.